lconcia/life_sciences_ml_at_tacc/docs/section2/model_quality.rst

 lecture, we look at additional measures and techniques for ensuring the quality of a classification model.

-By the end of this module, students should be able to:
+By the end of this section, students should be able to:

 1. Understand the difference between accuracy, recall, precision and F1-score, and when to use each.